- Ultra-fast company transfer

 A good formation agent is what makes a difference.

 ShelfCompanies24.com is one of the leading providers of ready made companies and special purpose vehicles (SPVs) as well as other investment structures delivering outstanding service at very reasonable prices and at highest speed.
 We have setup and sold hundreds of companies.
 Our company is considered trustworthy and reliable by our clients as well as by many professional law firms and tax advisers.

 Many competitors may be offering lower prices however this always is at the expense of service and provided company quality.
-Our core activity is company formation in Poland and sale of ready made companies thus all members of our team have appropriate professional background.
+Our core activity is company formation and sale of ready made companies thus all members of our team have appropriate professional background.
 Our shelf companies are formed in accordance to all relevant laws and procedures by the team of qualified and experience professionals and lawyers.
 On the other hand the maintenance of our ready made companies is performed by licensed and proficient accountants and tax advisers.
-Therefore our clients can be sure that Polish shelf company they buy from us is clean, with no debts or tax issues, is formed professionally and its Articles of Association are of high quality.
+Therefore our clients can be sure that a shelf company they buy from us is clean, with no debts or tax issues, is formed professionally and its Articles of Association are of high quality.

 Our ready made companies have been formed and maintained by our team.
 Therefore we always guarantee their quality and that they are debt free, with no trading history and consequently riskless to build new ventures on.

 For those clients who have a need to present their companies documents in foreign countries we provide apostille and translation services.
 After company sale documents can simply stay with us for the purpose of their apostille or legalisation and sworn translation to any desired language.
-This service is mainly required when there is a need to open a foreign bank account for a Polish shelf company.
+This service is mainly required when there is a need to open a foreign bank account for a shelf company.